 (F)(i) Home and away matches shall be played.
 In the event of a Club failing to keep its engagement the Management Committee shall have the power to inflict a fine, deduct points from the defaulting club, award the points to the opponents, order the defaulting Club to pay any expenses incurred by the opponents or otherwise deal with them except the award of goals.
 Notwithstanding the foregoing home and away provision, the Management Committee shall have the power to order a match to be played on a neutral ground or on the opponents ground if they are satisfied that such action is warranted by the circumstances.

+Where a home team’s fixture is unplayable due to the condition of the pitch, the away team must be contacted to enquire whether the fixture can be reversed.
+If the away pitch is of a suitable condition, the fixture will be reversed even if this means a team may play two home or two away fixtures.
+If both pitches are unplayable, either a neutral pitch may be found or the fixture may be postponed in the normal manner.

 (ii) Clubs will be allowed to play home fixtures on Saturdays if pitch allocation dictates this if the League is notified at the start of the season, so that the generation of fixtures shows this, opponents will be expected to adhere to this.